 Make your fundraising gala accessible

 2020 taught us that virtual and hybrid events can make for excellent fundraisers.
 That rule applies to gala events!
-Even if you fill every seat in the house, you can still delight participants who miss out on attending your sold out in-person gala.
-Incorporate virtual audiences into your fundraising gala.
+Even if you fill every seat in the house, you can still delight participants who miss out on attending your sold out in-person gala by incorporating virtual audiences into your fundraising gala.

 To make your gala event accessible to virtual guests, livestream the festivities and encourage virtual guests to take part in auctions and raffles from home.
-You can get them involved with fundraising by incorporating a text fundraising tool and an ability to show progress toward your fundraising goals.
+You can get them involved with fundraising by using a text fundraising tool and creating a fundraising thermometer to show progress toward your fundraising goals.

-With Qgiv’s Mobile Suite package, nonprofits can set up a FundHub Live and broadcast their fundraising progress to both in-person and virtual guests and accept donations via text!
+With Qgiv’s Mobile Suite package, nonprofits can set up a FundHub Live, broadcast their fundraising progress to both in-person and virtual guests, and accept donations via text!
 It doesn’t get more accessible than that!

 Seattle Shakespeare Company’s 2020 Bills Bash event pivoted to a virtual format because of the pandemic, but did an excellent job of making the event accessible to guests at home.